sdpunit/Study-buddy-app/items/report.md

      * *Searching operation takes O(logN) time complexity*

-     * *Is dynamic and will not overflow, compared to other similar stat structure such as an array.*
+     * *Is dynamic and will not overflow, compared to other similar structures such as an array.*

 **Design Patterns**